om-veer/ziti-doc/docusaurus/OpenZiti/docs/quickstarts/network/hosted.md

 ---
 sidebar_position: 10
 ---
-# Host OpenZiti Anywheredd
+# Host OpenZiti Anywhere

-You can absolutely choose to host your [OpenZiti Network](../../overview#overview-of-a-ziti-network) anywhere you like.
+You can absolutely choose to host your [OpenZiti Network](../index.md#overview-of-a-ziti-network) anywhere you like.
 It is not necessary for the server to be on the open internet.
 If it works better for you to deploy OpenZiti on your own network, great, do that.
 The only requirement to be aware of is that every piece of the a network will need to be able to communicate to the controller at least one edge router.